-Call Shane McClelland at 713-987-7107 for a free case evaluation to discuss your claim.
+Call Shane McClelland at (713) 242-1302 for a free case evaluation to discuss your claim.

 Potential damages under Title VII and the Texas Labor Code’s anti-discrimination provisions for pregnancy discrimination are:

-- Back pay – Consisting of wages, salary and fringe benefits you would have earned during the period of discrimination from termination to trial
+- Back pay: Consisting of wages, salary, and fringe benefits you would have earned during the period of discrimination from termination to trial

-- Compensatory damages – Allowed for future loss, emotional distress, pain and suffering, inconvenience, mental anguish and loss of enjoyment of life
+- Compensatory damages: Allowed for future loss, emotional distress, pain and suffering, inconvenience, mental anguish, and loss of enjoyment of life

-There are very specific deadlines from which you must file your charge of discrimination or complaint.
-In addition, you must file your charge of discrimination or complaint before you can file a lawsuit.
+If you bring a discrimination claim under Title VII or the Texas Labor Code’s anti-discrimination provisions, you must first file a charge of discrimination with either the Equal Employment Opportunity Commission or a complaint with the Texas Workforce Commission.
+There are very specific deadlines from which you must file your charge of discrimination or complaint, and you must file your charge of discrimination or complaint before you can file a lawsuit.

 Determining whether your employer is covered under Title VII or the Texas Labor Code’s anti-discrimination provisions can be complicated.
 The Law Office of Shane McClelland can help you make this determination.